tutumcloud/support-docs/feature-reference/auto-destroy.md

 $ tutum service run --autodestroy ALWAYS [...]
 ```

 If not provided, it will have a default value of `OFF`.
-Check our [API documentation](https://docs.tutum.co/v2/api/?shell) for more information.
+Check our [CLI documentation](https://docs.tutum.co/v2/api/?shell) for more information.

 ### Using the web interface

-At the moment, activating the **Autodestroy** setting on
+Activating the **Autodestroy** setting on
 the **Service configuration** step of the **Launch new
 service** wizard sets the autodestroy setting to `ALWAYS`.